The Best Tips for Kids Starting Back to School or Daycare

-Here at Moms on Call we support ALL parents!
-So, pat yourself on the back, have an extra cup of coffee (or a hot one at least) and give yourself a break!
+Here at Moms on Call, we support ALL parents.
+So, pat yourself on the back, have an extra cup of coffee (or at least a hot one!
+HA), and give yourself a break!

-Whether we are heading back to school and work or doing it from home, with a schedule in place, our days can feel a bit more put together.
-Check out our typical days, in our books for birth-4 years old.
+- Whether heading back to school and work or doing it from home, our days can feel more put together with a schedule in place.
+Check out our typical days in our books for birth-4 years old.

-Part of keeping healthy is taking care of you and your well-being.
+- Part of keeping healthy is taking care of yourself and your well-being.